joshuabw/flappy_pig/README.md

 # Flappy-Pig WebGame

 Instruction:

--using spacebar to move-up the flappy pig
+-Press 'Spacebar' to move-up the pig

--using any other key with spacebar to double the move-up speed
+-Press 'Spacebar' + 'anykey' to double the move-up speed